hyprside/.github/profile/README.md

 * Only `/home` and specific directories are mutable.
 * Atomic updates: download new image → replace → reboot.
 * No risk of breaking the system as with `apt upgrade` or `pacman -Syu`.
+* You can treat your computer like an appliance
 ### Software Management

 * Apps via **Flatpak**, with looser restrictions.